Bangalore 560023

-Bangalore 560023 is a 2015 Indian Kannada sports comedy film directed by Pradeep Raj.
-The film stars Karthik Jayaram, Chandan Kumar, Chikkanna, Dhruva Sharma, and Rajeev along with Sanjjanaa and Shivani, making her acting debut.
-The film is a remake of the Tamil film, Chennai 600028 (2007) directed by Venkat Prabhu, which was a commercial hit.
+Bangalore 560023 is a 2015 Indian Kannada-language sports comedy film directed by Pradeep Raj.
+The film stars Karthik Jayaram, Chandan Kumar, Dhruv Sharma, Chikkanna, Rajeev and Naveen Naidu, along with Sanjjana and Shivani, making her acting debut.
+It is a remake of the Tamil film Chennai 600028 (2007).

 The film was produced by Puneeth B. P. and Manu and the film's score and soundtrack were composed by Arun Andrews.
 The film is based on street cricket played in India, focussing on themes such as friendship, love and rivalry in a suburban area.
-The film's title is derived from the pincode for Magadi Road, a suburb of Bengaluru, where the story takes place.
+The film's title is derived from the pincode for Binnypete,a neighborhood of Central Bengaluru, where the story takes place.